 The courses available to Visiting Students are usually the first and second year courses as listed on the Mathematics Institute (MI) webpage.
+For first year (prelims) courses, please consult the Archived Materials in the Mathematics Institute webpage.
 Most of these tutorials are in Michaelmas (winter) and Hilary (spring) terms: Trinity term is mainly devoted to revision of courses studied earlier in the year.

 Very occasionally and after consultation with the subject tutor, a student might be able to take a third or fourth year course.
 The student needs to have the requisite background, noting that the courses offered in Oxford are typically very rigorous.
 In these cases the student would likely take either inter-collegiate classes (between 5 and 12 students per class) as opposed to tutorials or would be given tutorials by a DPhil student.